The Loss of Sovereignty Argument

 The Home Office, the ONS and the Net Migration Statistics

 Since the UK is outside the EU Schengen Zone, the UK has control of its own borders.
 In theory, every person entering or leaving the UK is required to present documentation upon entering or leaving the UK.
-It ought therefore to be possible to have very accurate statistics from the UK Border Agency about entries and exits, but, unsurprisingly the mechanisms to capture and report on entry and exits at our borders appears to be beyond the wit or competence of the Home Office and the UKBA.
+It ought therefore to be possible to have very accurate statistics from the UK Border Agency about entries and exits.
+Not unsurprisingly, given the nature of the people who run the Home Office, installation of the mechanisms to capture and report on entry and exits at our borders appears to be beyond the wit of the Home Office and the UKBA.
 This is another example of a problem endemic within our government – an inability properly to manage large IT systems.

-In consequence, instead of using hard data from border entry and exit to produce reliable statistics, net migration estimates are produced by the ONS based on interviews conducted for what is known as “The International Passenger Survey”, that is to say on nothing more certain than on responses to interviews with travellers at points of entry and exit to the UK.
-The validity of such estimates is, to say the least, doubtful.
-Recent ONS research on NI Registration suggests that the ONS estimates based on the IPS Survey may understate Net Migration.
+In consequence, instead of using hard data from border entry and exit to produce reliable statistics, net migration estimates are produced by the Office of National Statistics (“ONS”) based on interviews conducted for what is known as “The International Passenger Survey”, that is to say on nothing more certain than on responses to interviews with travellers at points of entry and exit to the UK.
+The validity of such estimates is, to say the very least, doubtful.

-This was a serious mistake.
-Governments should only set targets for things they can control.
-Since the UK is bound by the EU free movement requirements, the only impact of this target is on non EU migration and has involved some quite disgraceful ill treatment of non EU citizens and, indeed, of UK citizens with family in other countries.
+Since the UK is bound by the EU free movement requirements, the only present impact of the net migration targets on non EU migration and has involved some quite disgraceful ill treatment of non EU citizens and, indeed, of UK citizens with family in other countries.

 What is not proper is to imperil the free movement and other EU rights of the millions of UK citizens (including many who, like Ms Patel, are descendants of the British Raj) by campaigning to leave the EU.

-One of the major issues in this debate has been the inability of the Vote Leave campaign to produce any coherent explanation of how the UK economy would survive post Brexit.
+One of the major issues in this debate was the inability of the Vote Leave campaign to produce any coherent explanation of how the UK economy would survive post Brexit.

-Yes, the Vote Leave campaign has a a few economists advising it.
-Many of the were collected by Boris Johnson while he was Mayor of London.
+Yes, the Vote Leave campaign had a few economists advising it.
+Many of them were collected by Boris Johnson while he was Mayor of London.
 They are typical of the “loony right” and the best they can say is that the UK could trade on World Trade Organisation rules.
-Indeed, Gerald Lyons from the Economists for Brexit said to the BBC precisely that: “The reality is that the UK can leave the European Union and trade freely under World Trade Organisation rules“
+Indeed, Gerald Lyons from the Economists for Brexit said to the BBC precisely that: “The reality is that the UK can leave the European Union and trade freely under World Trade Organisation rules“.

 But Peter Sutherland, the former Director General of the WTO, told the BBC: “The UK economy risks a “huge blow” if it relies on the agency’s global trading rules in the case of an EU leave vote.
 The UK’s services would be particularly vulnerable, while manufacturers would face “appalling complexity”.
 “The WTO would not give the right to provide services,” he warned.
 “At the moment the banking system of Britain provides services all over Europe because by being part of the European Union they have what’s called a single passport and they can operate everywhere.
 If Britain left the European Union it would not have a single passport and many financial services companies might say ‘we can’t have our headquarters in a country that is outside the European Union’ and they might well move.
 This would be a huge blow to the British economy.”